WillemOuwerkerk/noForth-T-hardware-examples-RP2040/USB-CDC/readme.md

 <h4 align="center">The host detects a new device on the USB bus</h4>

 ***

+After noForth is booted, take the following actions.

 **Add the CDC driver:**

     1) Load the file: tasker.f
     2) Load the file: USB-XS-005hilevel.f
     3) Type: USB-ON <enter> and ready
     4) To make it permanent type: FREEZE <enter>
+       noForth will boot now with this CDC-driver added.

 <end>